Call Us for a Free Consultation

 Finding a DUI Marijuana Attorney in Las Vegas

-If you were arrested for driving under the influence of cannabis, often called marijuana, weed, or pot, contact an experienced DUI attorney at Gallo Law Office.
+If you were arrested for driving under the influence of cannabis, often called marijuana, weed, or pot, contact an experienced DUI attorney at Gallo Criminal Defense Las Vegas.
 Nevada's DUI laws effectively make it a crime to drive if you smoke marijuana for medical purposes even if you are otherwise in compliance with Nevada law.
 Call (702) 385-3131 to find out the best ways to aggressively fight these charges.

 Menu